emad-elsaid/xlog/docs/index.md

-Xlog is an HTTP server written in Go that serves markdown files as HTML and allows editing files online.
+:vhs: Xlog is an HTTP server written in Go that serves markdown files as HTML and allows editing files online.

 ![](/public/logo.png)